SkidBit/Metin-2-Bot-Rubinum2-Pserver/README.md

 Completely inmemory farm bot for the MT2 Rubinum private server 2020

+First of all: if you get banned by using this bot it's your own fault.
+Currently there seems to be no automatic bot detection but if someone sees you botting you can get banned.
+And if the game updates and they put in an anticheat/antibot system you can also get banned.
+So take care.

 How to build:
 1. Download the sources
 2. Create an empty C++ project (Visual Studio 2019 is what I use)